 - The failover process triggers the replication job to perform an incremental replication run and copy the un-replicated changes to the replica.

-- The VM is powered off.
+- The guest OS of the VM is shut down or the VM is powered off.

 - The failover process triggers the replication job to perform another incremental replication run and copy the portion of last-minute changes to the replica.
 The replica becomes fully synchronized with the source VM.